neelsmith/heidelberg/talk.md

 ## The data set and methodology for topic model

 - 18 books of scholia (~8000) from Homer Multitext's digital editions
-  - includes personal name identifiers
-- Create a TM edition of scholia
+- create a TM version of scholia
 - LDA topic modelling using ToPan software
-    - Utilize topic distribution values (θ)
+    - utilize topic distribution values (θ)

 ---